aripalo/vegas-credentials/README.md

 This tool follows the concept that [you should never put temporary credentials into `~/.aws/credentials`](https://ben11kehoe.medium.com/never-put-aws-temporary-credentials-in-env-vars-or-credentials-files-theres-a-better-way-25ec45b4d73e) and also provides a mechanism to automatically refresh session credentials (if the AWS tool you use supports that).

-Most AWS provided tools & SDKs already support MFA & assuming a role out of the box, but what they lack is a nice integration with Yubikey Touch, requiring you to manually type in or copy-paste the MFA TOPT token code: This utility instead integrates with [`ykman` Yubikey CLI](https://developers.yubico.com/yubikey-manager/) so just a quick touch is enough!
+Most AWS provided tools & SDKs already support MFA & assuming a role out of the box, but what they lack is a nice integration with Yubikey Touch, requiring you to manually type in or copy-paste the MFA TOTP token code: This utility instead integrates with [`ykman` Yubikey CLI](https://developers.yubico.com/yubikey-manager/) so just a quick touch is enough!

-Also with this tool, even if you use Yubikey Touch, you still get the possibility to input MFA TOPT token code manually from an Authenticator App (for example if you don't have your Yubikey on your person).
+Also with this tool, even if you use Yubikey Touch, you still get the possibility to input MFA TOTP token code manually from an Authenticator App (for example if you don't have your Yubikey on your person).

-Then there's tools such as AWS CDK that [does not support caching of assumed temporary credentials](https://github.com/aws/aws-cdk/issues/10867), requiring the user to input the MFA TOPT token code for every operation with `cdk` CLI – which makes the developer experience really cumbersome.
+Then there's tools such as AWS CDK that [does not support caching of assumed temporary credentials](https://github.com/aws/aws-cdk/issues/10867), requiring the user to input the MFA TOTP token code for every operation with `cdk` CLI – which makes the developer experience really cumbersome.

 To recap, most existing solutions (I've seen so far) to these challenges either lack support for automatic temporary session credential refreshing, cache/write temporary session credentials to suboptimal locations and/or don't work that well with AWS tooling (i.e. requiring one to create “wrappers”):